-Go back to the dashboard on the Medium One Sandbox by clicking on Dashboard icon in left menu.
+Go back to the dashboard on the Medium One by clicking on Dashboard icon in left menu.
 Find the “Real Time Line Chart”.
-Here, you can see the changes in vibration on the thunderboard.
+Here, you can see the changes in vibration on the Thunderboard.

 Shake the Thunderboard board back and forth for about 10 seconds.
 The Real Time Line Chart should jump, and you should receive a text message and an email.